akosiaris/greek-oil-refinery-prices/README.md

 # Process:

-A Flat Data Github action approach that uses Deno, Typescript and Github to fetch periodically (eventually 1 per day) data from the RSS feed of [http://oil.mindev.gov.gr](http://oil.mindev.gov.gr), parses it and appends it to a set of flat data files (JSON and CSV) as well as an SQLite database.
+A Flat Data Github action approach that uses Deno, Typescript and Github to fetch periodically (twice per day) data from the RSS feed of [http://oil.mindev.gov.gr](http://oil.mindev.gov.gr), parses it and appends it to a set of flat data files (JSON and CSV) as well as an SQLite database.